tonymullen/TonyMullen-Book/Readme.md

 Notes:
 * Listing 6.1 should be named `index.js` rather than `locations.js`.
 * The Postman in-tab REST Client application (shown on p.
 173) is deprecated in Chrome.
 Use the packaged app available at [here](https://www.getpostman.com/).
+* Contrary to the discussion on p.
+182-183, MongoDB carries out geoNear calculations in meters, rather than radians.
+For this reason the `theEarth` function described in the top half of p.
+183 should be ignored.
+Calls to this function with km arguments, such as the `maxDistance: theEarth.getRadsFromDistance(20),` line near the bottom of p.
+183 should be replaced by the equivalent value in meters, so in this example the code should be `maxDistance: 20000,`.
+The same goes for anywhere else that function is used in the text.

 # Chapter 5
 **Data model with MongoDB and Mongoose**